OPT Extension for STEM Degree Students

 How can I find the CIP code for my field of study?

 The CIP code is listed on a student's I-20 form.
-It can be found at the top of the third page next to the words "Primary Major".
+It can be found on the first page of the I-20 in the "Program of Study" section.

 Maintaining Continuous Employment